-All kinds of people become private lenders; the common thread linking them is that they have extra cash available to invest.
-Examples include:
+Anyone can become a private lender.
+The common thread linking them is that they have the extra cash available to invest.

 - Physicians, dentists, lawyers or other professionals;

-- Owner of an estate or trust fund.
+- Owners of an estate or trust fund.

 Who Are Potential Borrowers?